MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Data-sources.md

 ## Organizational data

-Organizational data is information about employees that your company provides to Workplace Analytics through your most [recent upload](../setup/upload-organizational-data.md).
+Organizational data is information about employees that your company provides to Workplace Analytics through your most [recent upload](../setup/upload-organizational-data.md) of organizational (HR) data and the specified date range of Office 365 data.

-As either an admin or an analyst, you can use this page to understand the data's quality and completeness for measured employees who have an entry in the HR data file and are detected in the specified week's refresh of Office 365 data.
+As either an admin or an analyst, you can use this page to understand the data's quality and completeness for employees who have been detected in the Office 365 data for the specified date range.
+Select **Settings** at the top right of the page to change what date range you want to view.

 ![Organizational data sources page](../images/wpa/Use/org-data-sources.png)

-#### Attributes
+The following is listed in the table on this page.

-These attributes are provided by your organization in the organizational or HR data upload file.
+* **Attributes**: These attributes are provided by your organization in the organizational or HR data upload file.
 When you [create queries](../Tutorials/Query-basics.md), you can filter and group employees in the organization by these attributes, so being familiar with the attributes will help give insight into the types of queries you might want to create for analysis.

-#### Unique values

-The count of the unique attribute values included in the data.
-For example, if the **Region** attribute contains **North**, **South**, **Central**, **East**, **West** and **Southwest**, it’s unique values count is six.

-#### Coverage
+* **Employees with attribute**: The number of measured employees and internal collaborators with a non-blank value for the attribute.

-The percentage of measured employees who have a non-blank value for the specified attribute.
+* **Coverage**: The percentage of measured employees who have a non-blank value for the specified attribute.
 If coverage levels are low, it'll be difficult to determine how people collaborate across different characteristics.
 Additionally, low coverage on required attributes may give skewed (under reported) metric calculations for metrics that rely on those attributes.
+* **Unique values**: The count of the unique attribute values included in the data.
+For example, if the **Region** attribute contains **North**, **South**, **Central**, **East**, **West** and **Southwest**, it’s unique values count is six.

+>[!Note]
+> You can select a column name to sort the list by it in descending or ascending order.
+You can also type a keyword in the **Search** field to search all attributes that include that keyword, such as email or phone.

 Analysts can use these views to look for date ranges that have unexpected gaps in activity, inconsistent or degraded data, or activity levels that are higher or lower than what might be considered normal for your organization.